-All other plans are subject to an annual compensation limit for calculating benefits under Section 401(a)(17) of the Internal Revenue Code.
-If you became a member of OCERS on or after January 1, 1996 this compensation limit applies to you.
+Your retirement plan is subject to an annual compensation limit for calculating benefits under Sec- tion 401(a)(17) of the Internal Revenue Code.
+If you became a member of OCERS on or after Janu- ary 1, 1996 this compensation limit applies to you.

 In the event a member's annual earnings reach the maximum amount permitted in that calendar year, OCERS will request that the employer discontinue deducting retirement contributions from that individual member's pay for the remainder of the calendar year.
 Deductions for OCERS contributions will resume the following January.
-You can find Compensation and Benefit Limits HERE.
+You can find Compensation and Benefit Limits here.